laravel/docs/passport.md

 #### `GET /oauth/personal-access-tokens`

 This route returns all of the personal access tokens that the authenticated user has created.
-This is primarily useful for listing all of the user's token so that they may edit or delete them:
+This is primarily useful for listing all of the user's tokens so that they may edit or delete them:

     axios.get('/oauth/personal-access-tokens')
         .then(response => {